 The same is true if you live in a high-risk environment such as a nursing home or work in a high-risk setting such as a hospital or medical laboratory.
 A 10 mm induration may also be considered positive in children under the age of 4 or people who use injected drugs.

 An induration of 15 mm or more is considered positive in anyone, even those who don’t think they’ve been exposed to anyone with TB.

 If you have a positive test result and you have symptoms or are considered at high risk of TB exposure, you’ll likely be prescribed medications to clear up the infection and relieve symptoms.

 If you’re low risk and have a positive test, your doctor may recommend a TB blood test to confirm the diagnosis.
 The TB skin test is less accurate than the blood test, so you could have a positive skin test and a negative blood test.

-If you’ve received the bacillus Calmette-Guérin (BCG) vaccine, which is used in certain countries to reduce a person’s risk for developing TB, you may have a false-positive skin test result.
+If you’ve received the bacillus Calmette-Guérin (BCG) vaccine, you may have a false-positive skin test result.
+It’s used in certain countries to reduce a person’s risk for developing TB.

 If you were exposed to TB in the past few weeks, you may not yet test positive for TB.
 Infants, even if they have TB, may not always have a positive skin test.